VonHeikemen/fine-cmdline.nvim/README.md

 Here is the plan: A floating input shows up, you a enter a command and you're done.
 You can use `<Tab>` completion like the regular `cmdline`, and can also navigate the command history with `<Up>` and `<Down>` arrows.
 That's it.

-My hope is that someone else with more knowledge sees this and tries to make a [Telescope](https://github.com/nvim-telescope/telescope.nvim) plugin with the same features.
+My hope is that someone else with more knowledge sees this and inspires them to make a [Telescope](https://github.com/nvim-telescope/telescope.nvim) plugin with the same features.

 ![A floating input with the text 'Telescope co'. ](https://res.cloudinary.com/vonheikemen/image/upload/v1637341165/other/Captura_de_pantalla_de_2021-11-19_12-54-42.png)